Nationals Summer Camps - Frequently Asked Questions

 What is the age range for ballplayers?

-All children between rising kindergarten and rising eighth grades are welcome at Nationals Camps.
+All children between rising kindergarten and rising eighth grade are welcome at Nationals Baseball & Softball Summer Camps.

 Do ballplayers need prior baseball or softball experience?